luschool/oopsslackersluschool/oopsslackersweek1individual.md

 The bootloader calls to a server that hosts the iPXE source files.
 Those sources files will contain and menus and logic for the specified installer or utilities operation.
 Certain operating system installers will require additional resources and technologies like WDS/WinPE for installing Windows environments.
-Netboot.xyz will also associate and retrieve the images that are stored in the remote project dirctory as well as using trust mirrors(Optional).
+Netboot.xyz will also associate and retrieve the images that are stored in the remote project directory as well as using trust mirrors(Optional).

 Links -
 * [Netboot.xyz](https://netboot.xyz/)